 - Immunization of your animals:

-- Two Guinea pigs: 10-15 ml of ELISA titered antiserum
+- Guinea pigs: 5-15 ml of ELISA titered antiserum

-- Two Rats: 3-5 ml of ELISA titered antiserum
+- Rats: 3-5 ml of ELISA titered antiserum

-- Five mice: 2-3 ml of ELISA titered antiserum
+- Mice: 2-3 ml of ELISA titered antiserum

 - Pre-immune control serum